 Students learn how to reduce waste, reuse materials, and recycle in Flagstaff.
 Supported by the City of Flagstaff.
 Suggested follow-up field trip: “Recycling Center Tour”

 Students will learn the basics of water quality testing, focusing primarily on pH testing.
+Not all clear liquids are the same!
 Suggested follow-up field trip: “Water Quality Field Trip.”